Tbrosnan12/Hamilton-trust/README.md

 This repository is the acumulation of my work from the Hamilton trust summer internship 2023.
+This includes, a proposal, a poster, a presentation and a final report.

+Also included is the code i developed.
 This code will take in a pulsar paramter file (.par) and create a mass-mass diagram for the pulsar and its binary companion based on the predicted values of the post Keplerian parameters by GR.

 The code is called by running: python mass.py parfile.par